kristinalillie/recipes/recipes/vegan-coconut-macaroons.md

 ## Ingredients

-– Makes 24-30 (to make half the amount use measurements on the right) – 3 cups shredded coconut  (1.5 c)
+– Makes 24 to 30 (to make half the amount use measurements on the right) – 3 cups shredded coconut (1.5 c)
 – 1/4 cup coconut oil (2 T)
 – 1 teaspoon vanilla extract (1.5 t)
 – 1.5 cups raw almonds (3/4)